bjpop/gurita/docs/_sources/box.rst.txt

 See the :doc:`facet documentation <facets/>` for more information on this feature.

-The follow command creates a faceted box plot where the ``sex`` feature is used to determine the facet columns:
+The following command creates a faceted box plot where the ``sex`` feature is used to determine the facet columns:

 .. code-block:: bash